 Murphy, Clark lead No. 9 Virginia past Georgia Tech 57-49

+“Air ball!
+Air ball!
+Air ball!” the small but vocal crowd chanted over and over.

+Clark wasn’t fazed.
+He kept on shooting — and got the last laugh.

-ATLANTA (AP) — Trey Murphy III scored 18 points, Kihei Clark added 14 and No. 9 Virginia pulled away from Georgia Tech down the stretch for a 57-49 victory on Wednesday night.
+Trey Murphy III scored 18 points and Clark added 14 — all in the second half — as No. 9 Virginia pulled away from Georgia Tech down the stretch for a 57-49 victory on Wednesday night.

+With the Yellow Jackets focused on shutting down Virginia’s top scorers, Sam Hauser and Jay Huff, Clark and Murphy had to step up.

+Even after Clark threw up that air ball from long range, coach Tony Bennett told him to keep shooting.

 The Cavaliers (14-3, 10-1 Atlantic Coast Conference) finished on a 16-5 run in a game that was tight most of the way.